chamilahacp/ESR_RESEARCH-CODE/README.md

-# Integrated Remote Sensing–Machine Learning Framework for Predicting Plant Air Pollution Tolerance Index (APTI)
+# An Integrated Remote Sensing-Machine Learning Framework for Assessing Plant Air Pollution 1 Tolerance Using Satellite-Drived Air Quality, Reanalysis Meteorological Data

 This repository contains the scripts, notebooks, and software information used for the study on predicting Air Pollution Tolerance Index (APTI) of *Pterocarpus indicus* using satellite-derived air pollutant exposure, meteorological variables, and machine-learning models.